-Finally, we made unexpected observations on cooperation satisfaction.
-While we expected higher satisfaction with the high-effort actor, our findings revealed the opposite effect, with participants reporting higher satisfaction with the low-effort actor.
-This did not align with previous studies on effort moralization, where the high-effort actor (rated as less competent) was chosen as the preferred cooperation partner (Celniker et al., 2023, Studies 4 & 6).
+Finally, we identified made unexpected outcomes concerning observations on cooperation satisfaction.
+Unlike previous studies, which focused on partner choice in a trust game (Celniker et al., 2023), we assessed the satisfaction with assigned rather than chosen partners in an (imagined) work scenario.
+Celniker et al. (2023) found that individuals who invested more effort were more likely to be selected as cooperation partners.
+We hypothesized that participants would report greater satisfaction with the-While we expected higher satisfaction with the high-effort actor.
+Oour findings revealed the opposite effect, with participants reporting higher satisfaction with the low-effort actor.
+Potentially, this preference for low effort This did not align with previous studies on effort moralization, where the higheffort actor (rated as less competent) was chosen as the preferred cooperation partner (Celniker et al., 2023, Studies 4 & 6).
 These diverging findings might originate from differences in situative framing.
-While the prior scenarios relied on trust-based cooperation tasks, the current scenarios featured competence-related tasks, given their focus on common goal approaches.
-This resonates with recent research, indicating that cooperation partner preference depends on task affordances (e.g., trust- or competence-focused) (Matej Hrkalovic et al., 2025).
+While the prior scenarios relied on trust-based cooperation partners shows that in assigned work settings, perceived competence outweighs moral character.
+While these results contradict previoustasks, the current scenarios featuredcompetence-related tasks, given their focus on common goal approaches.
+This resonates with recent research, they appear rational, as low effort was associated with more competence.indicating that cooperation partner preference depends on task affordances (e.g., trust- or competence-focused) (Matej Hrkalovic et al., 2025).